Colin Daniel: Exeter City

 On 24 August 2021, Daniel joined League Two side Exeter City on a one-year deal.
 Manager Matt Taylor said that Daniel had impressed on trial "with character first and foremost".
 He was signed to provide cover for the injured Jack Sparkes, as only Callum Rowe and Jake Caprice could play on the left-hand side of the pitch at St James Park.
 He featured eight times for the "Grecians", scoring one goal in the EFL Trophy.
 On 26 February 2022, Daniel joined National League side Aldershot Town on loan for the remainder of the 2021–22 season.
 He played ten games for Mark Molesley's "Shots".
 Daniel was released by Exeter City after the club secured promotion at the end of the 2021–22 season.

-Scunthorpe United
+non-League

-On 13 July 2022, Daniel joined newly-relegated National League club Scunthorpe United on a one-year contract having impressed manager Keith Hill during a one week trial.
+On 13 July 2022, Daniel joined newly-relegated National League club Scunthorpe United on a one-year contract having impressed manager Keith Hill during a one-week trial.
+He played 21 games in the 2022–23 season as Scunthorpe were relegated in 23rd-place, before being released at the end of the season.
+On 30 June 2023, he signed with Northern Premier League Premier Division club Worksop Town.
+Speaking in November, Daniel said he felt settled after initially struggling with form and injuries, and was enjoying being the understudy to Liam Hughes.
+He ended the 2023–24 campaign with two goals and 28 appearances.

+On 9 August 2024, Daniel signed with Northern Premier League Premier Division rivals Ilkeston Town.
+Manager Ian Deakin was a former teammate at Eastwood Town.
+He scored seven goals in 41 games in the 2024–25 campaign Having been voted Chairman's Player of the Season, he signed a new one-year contract.